SudharsanZen/SudharsanZen.github.io/about.md

 Hi there!
 Welcome to my page!
 <br><br>
-My name is Sudharsan, I am a 4th year CSE Undergrad Student from India.<br>
+My name is Sudharsan, I am a programmer from India!<br>
-As you might’ve noticed, I am a HUGE game development enthusiast and I love every aspect of game development (and I mean it!).
+As you might’ve noticed, I am a HUGE game development enthusiast and I love every aspect of game development!
 <br><br>
 I've tried to acquire as many skills as I could since I was an itty-bitty little boy.
 The progress was slow, but my desire to know how everything works kept me going.
 Over the years, I’ve delved into various aspects of Game Dev, both the artist’s side and the programmer’s side.
 I spent so much time learning each of the many skills that are required to make a game and tried to master everything (which is not a good idea, had to learn it the hard way).
 The more I learned, the more I found what I truly wanted to do.
 I wanted to make my own game engine!
 This introduced me to the world of graphics programming and I’ve never loved anything more.
+Visualizing stuff makes my brain tingle!
 <br><br>
 I have a <a class="link-class" href="https://www.youtube.com/channel/UCaKav0cMu-KH3slylWL1Mdw"><em class="link">YouTube</em></a> channel where I upload my Engine’s updates and occasionally some Unity tutorials.
 Feel free to check it out <a class="link-class" href="https://www.youtube.com/channel/UCaKav0cMu-KH3slylWL1Mdw">here</a>.
 <br><br>